WILD LEEK

 Click on each photo thumbnail to enlarge.

-In April this unusual native plant produces onion scented leaves up to 12 inches long and 2 inches wide from a perennial bulb (D).
-In June or July, after the leaves have withered or disappeared, a globe-shaped flower head, consisting of many small greenish-white flowers appears on a leafless, reddish stalk up to 15 inches long (A,B).
-The fruits appear in late July (C).
+In April this unusual native plant produces flat onion scented leaves up to 12 inches long and 2 inches wide from a perennial bulb (A,D).
+In June or July, after the leaves have withered or disappeared, a globe-shaped flower head, consisting of many small white or greenish-white flowers appears on a leafless, reddish stalk up to 15 inches long (B).
+The green fruit clusters appear in July (C).

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Neal Ratzlaff.